 CATALOG: Student Grievance Policy and Procedure

 The grievance procedure applies to students who have complaints of unfair and/or unlawful treatment.
 A student is defined as any person enrolled full- or part-time in credit or non-credit courses at the College.
 A grievance is a complaint of unfair and/or unlawful treatment formally charged by a student against a College employee or student, in regard to the application of College rules, policies, procedures, and regulations.
 If at all possible, a complaint should be resolved without initiating the formal grievance procedure.
 Please note that it is generally beneficial to the student to discuss the problem with College personnel prior to filing a formal grievance.
 College personnel are available to advise students.
-Students should not hesitate to contact a faculty member, counselor or any other College staff person to discuss the problem.
+Students should not hesitate to contact a faculty member, advisor or any other College staff person to discuss a problem.

 A grievance should be raised and settled as quickly as possible.
 The first step in the process is for the student to contact and meet with the employee who she or he believes acted in a grievous manner.
 Within five business days (a business day is defined as Monday through Friday when the College is open) following either the event that gave rise to the grievance or when the student reasonably should have gained knowledge of the issue, the College employee involved should be contacted by the student.
 A phone call or email can substitute for a face-to-face meeting.
 During the communication between the student and the employee, every attempt should be made to resolve the complaint informally.
 If the matter cannot be resolved, the student may file a written grievance within five business days following the verbal response from the College employee involved.
 The written grievance should be presented to the employee with a notification of the grievance forwarded to the employee’s supervisor.
 The written grievance should contain the following: (a) a complete description of the complaint; (b) any supporting documents; and (c) the redress sought.
 An entire set of records should be assembled and maintained by the student.
 The person receiving the written grievance has five business days to reply to the student in writing.